 With over a decade of experience handling personal injury and wrongful death cases, we have the skills and the resources to take on deep-pocketed trucking companies and insurance companies.
-If you or a loved one were hurt in a collision with an 18-wheeler in Durham, North Carolina, turn to our law firm today for a free initial case review.
-We’ll discuss your situation and advise you of your legal options with absolutely no obligation.
+So if you or a loved one were hurt in a collision with an 18-wheeler in Durham, North Carolina, turn to our law firm today for a free initial case review.
+We’ll discuss your situation and advise you of your legal options with no obligation.
 Call now, and get the help you deserve.

 Why Truck Accidents Are More Complicated

 Truck accident claims can be much more complicated than typical car accident cases.
 Some of the reasons include the following:

 - More severe injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
 These forces often lead to victims suffering catastrophic injuries.
 Treatment and long-term care needs are more expensive, so the victim needs to recover more excellent compensation to cover all their expenses and losses.

 - Multiple injured parties – Truck accidents can involve multiple vehicles and victims.
 When a truck crash injures many people, it can complicate the claims process significantly if damages surpass the liable parties’ insurance coverages and financial resources.